 There is a perception (partly class-related) that trams are more attractive than buses.
 Rather than pander to this bias – potentially at huge expense – it makes sense to examine why the perception exists.
 Some of the commonly-cited objections are:

-All-electric buses, with quiet, non-polluting motors, will be commonplace within a decade, so this advantage over trams will disappear.
+All-electric buses, with quiet, battery-powered motors, will be commonplace within a decade, so this advantage of trams will diminish.

 - Tickets are typically purchased before boarding a tram, or there is contactless payment.

 Transport for London has proven there is no reason for buses to be different.

 Two- and three-door bus models are available, bus operators tend to prefer single-door buses because they have higher seating capacity and it’s easier to prevent fare dodging.
 The advantage of having more doors, especially once ticketing is streamlined, is that dwell times can be greatly reduced, allowing buses to run more frequently, increasing the hourly capacity, for only a small increase in overhead.